fand/veda/README.md

 ### Combining VS and FS

 In `PASSES` you can specify vertex shader path from fragment shader, and vice versa.
-For example, when you write header comments like below in fragment shader, glsl-livecoder will use `./vertex.vert` for vertex shader instead of default vertex shader.
+For example, when you write header comments like below in fragment shader, VEDA will use `./vertex.vert` for vertex shader instead of default vertex shader.

 ```glsl
 /*